Slave states and free states: Early history

 In the South, Kentucky was created as a slave state from Virginia (1792), and Tennessee was created as a slave state from North Carolina (1796).
-By 1804, before the creation of new states from the federal western territories, the number of slave and free states was 8 each.
-By the time of Missouri Compromise of 1820, the dividing line between the slave and free states was called the Mason-Dixon line (between Maryland and Pennsylvania), with its westward extension being the Ohio River.
+By 1804, before the creation of new states from the federal western territories, the number of slave and free states was eight each.
+By the time of Missouri Compromise of 1820, the dividing line between the slave and free states was called the Mason–Dixon line (between Maryland and Pennsylvania), with its westward extension being the Ohio River.

 The 1787 Constitutional Convention debated slavery, and for a time slavery was a major impediment to passage of the new constitution.
 As a compromise, slavery was acknowledged but never mentioned explicitly in the Constitution.
 The Fugitive Slave Clause, Article 4, section 2, clause 3, for example, refers to a "Person held to Service or Labor."
 In addition, Article 1, section 9, clause 1 of the Constitution prohibited Congress from abolishing the importation of slaves, but in a compromise, the prohibition could be lifted by Congress in 20 years, and slaves were referred to as "Persons."
 The Act Prohibiting Importation of Slaves passed easily in 1807 and took effect on January 1, 1808.
 However, the ban on importation spurred an expansion in the domestic slave trade, which remained legal until slavery was banned entirely in 1865 by the 13th Amendment.

 The Missouri Compromise of 1820, trading the admission of Missouri (a slave state) for Maine (a free state), drew a line extending west from Missouri's southern border, which was intended to divide any new territory into slave (south of the line) and free (north of the line).

 In the late 1850s, several Southern states launched an unsuccessful campaign to resume the international slave trade, in order to restock their slave populations, but this met with strong opposition.
 However, a large natural increase in the slave population occurred throughout the late 18th and 19th centuries, while some illegal smuggling of African slaves continued via Spanish Cuba.

-Another compromise in the Constitution was the Three-Fifths Clause, by which slave states acquired increased representation in the House of Representatives and Electoral College equivalent to 60 percent of their disenfranchised slave populations.
+Another compromise in the Constitution was the Three-Fifths Clause, by which slave states acquired representation in the House of Representatives and Electoral College equivalent to 60 percent of their disenfranchised slave populations.
 Slave states had wanted 100 percent of their slaves to be counted, whereas Northern states argued that none should be, because, as Elbridge Gerry said, why should "blacks, who were property in the South", count toward representation "any more than the Cattle & horses of the North"?